 Address: Piata Baba Novac

-Dating from 1475, Tailors' Bastion is one of the two structures, that were once part of the old fortified town, still standing.
-(The Firemen's Tower is the other defending tower that has survived for more than fivecenturies.
+Dating from 1475, Tailors' Bastion is one of the two structures, once part of the old fortified town, still standing.
+The other defending tower that has survived for more than five centuries is the Firemen's Tower.

 For the best views of the city and the surrounding landscape, climb some 200 feet up Fortress Hill.
 The name refers to an Austrian fortress built here in the 18-th century to ensure control, rather than defense, of the city.